Talk With a Therapist From Your Own Couch

 Psychologist Dr. Lindsay Henderson sees her patients for therapy sessions early in the morning, in the evening, and even on the weekend—from an office right in her home.
 And her patients are also in their own homes (or wherever works best for them).

-It’s all possible because Dr. Henderson video chats with her patients—a great service now available to BCBSRI members.
-Through BCBSRI Doctors Online, you can talk with a licensed therapist or board-certified psychiatrist on your computer, tablet, or smartphone.
+It’s all possible because Dr. Henderson video chats with her patients—a great service now available to many BCBSRI members.
+If BCBSRI Doctors Online is available with your health plan, you can talk with a licensed therapist or board-certified psychiatrist on your computer, tablet, or smartphone.